Rapid ʻŌhiʻa Death: Types of ROD pathogens

 Boring beetle tunnels in Ohia tree stump.
-Researchers are studying if boring beetle excrement is a pathway for ROD pathogen's to spread to the Ohia trees.
+Researchers are studying if boring beetle excrement is a pathway for ROD pathogens to spread to the Ohia trees.

 Ceratocystis huliohia: This fungal pathogen was confirmed by plant pathologist Lisa Keith and her lab team in 2014.
 Keith and her team asked local Hawaiians for advice before choosing the name Ceratocystis huliohia for the fungal organism.
 "Huliohia" means that it changes the natural state of ʻŌhiʻa).
 This fungal pathogen has been found to create a canker disease beneath the bark that slowly spreads throughout the water-conducting tissue within the tree, leading to wilting leaves, dried out branches and ultimately, the death of the tree.
 In both ROD fungal pathogens, signs of the disease have been shown in the outer ring of the cut trunk.
 Additionally, scientists have found through systematic dissections of the tree that the darkest portion of the bark is where the fungus has entered, and that predominantly the fungus has been found that the disease grows quicker up the stem of the tree than down it.
 Researchers have also been studying how the excrement created by boring beetles within the ʻŌhiʻa trees can be used as a pathway for both pathogens of ROD.

 Ceratocystis lukuohia: This fungal pathogen is named the destroyer of ʻōhiʻa because unlike Ceratocystis huliohia, it spreads quickly throughout the tree and causes a systemic wilt.
 This pathogen also chokes the tissue in the tree, which prevents it from acquiring water, and the pathogen spreads much quicker than the C. huliohia pathogen, leading to the entire crown of the tree wilting and eventually dying.